openwhyd/openwhyd/docs/INSTALL.md

 ## Configuration (advanced)

+#### Command-line arguments

+Openwhyd's entry point (`app.js`) accepts two kinds of command-line arguments:

+- toggles: `--no-color`, `--fakeEmail` and `--emailAdminsOnly`; (see `FLAGS` from `app.js` for an up-to-date list)
+- overrides: any app-level configuration parameter can be set, e.g. `urlPrefix` can be set as `--urlPrefix <value>`. (see `process.appParams` from `app.js` for an up-to-date list)

+### Advanced use cases

+If you want to test Deezer Connect, you will need your server to be reachable through a domain name.
+Here's a way to achieve that:

+1. Configure your Deezer app to allow connections from `http://local.openwhyd.org:8080`;
+2. Add `local.openwhyd.org` to your `/private/etc/hosts` file;
+3. Flush the corresponding cache: `$ dscacheutil -flushcache`;
+4. Start Openwhyd with `npm start -- --urlPrefix http://local.openwhyd.org:8080`.

 ### Environment variables

 - `WHYD_GENUINE_SIGNUP_SECRET` (mandatory. a secret key that is used to make sure that sign-ups are legit)